 Parkwood residents have their own association, which elects an executive committee annually.
 This very active committee meets monthly with the Trust’s General Manager, and publishes the Parkwood News monthly, which details upcoming daily events, social activities, entertainment and items of general interest to residents.

 Parkwood Lodge is centrally situated in the village.
 It is an extensive total care complex designed to provide security, comfort, dignity and care in a beautiful environment.
 The Lodge is staffed by experienced, fully trained nursing, domestic and kitchen staff.
+All nursing staff are trained in palliative care.

 The Lodge has two types of accommodation available, both under the care of nursing staff.